kchapelier/SimpleMidiInput.js/README-MIDILEARN.md

 Events :

  * listen : Occurs when the parameter starts listening for a MIDI event to be bound to.
-Receive the id as argument.
  * cancel : Occurs when the parameter stops listening for a MIDI event to be bound to.
-Receive the id as argument.
  * bind : Occurs when the parameter is bound to a MIDI event.
-Receive the id as argument.
  * unbind : Occurs when the parameter is unbound.
-Receive the id as argument.
  * change : Occurs when the parameter is modified through the bound midi events.
 Receive the id and the value as arguments.

 ### midiLearning.startListening()